amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `When a class implements the Comparable interface, it must also implement the compareTo method1.
 The compareTo method is used to compare the current object with another object of the same type.
 It returns a negative integer, zero, or a positive integer as this object is less than, equal to, or greater than the specified object`

-# 2. You’re encapsulating the Clothing class’s price field by writing a setPrice method.
-The price field must always be set above a certain minimum.
-#    How would you implement this method?
+# 2. You’re encapsulating the Clothing class’s price field by writing a setPrice method.<br>The price field must always be set above a certain minimum.<br>How would you implement this method?

 [ ]
 public void setPrice(double price) {